Taipei On a Budget

 The semi-tropical climate provides a comfortable vacation spot.
 The most comfortable season in the fall, and beware that typhoon season runs from May to October.

 For the most stunning view in the city, take a trip up one of the world's tallest buildings.
 The Taipei 101 is a 1,670-foot skyscraper with stunning views from the observation decks on the 89th and 91st floors.
+This is a must-see in the city, and is on the list of things to do in Taipei if you have 5 days.

 One way to immerse yourself in the culture of Taiwan is to take a bus or taxi over to Muzha Tea Plantations.
 Located just outside of Taipei, this area is sprinkled with temples and teahouses spanning back centuries.
 Be sure to taste the local flavors and watch the teapot and tea making demonstrations.